 In Acts chapter 2 we read of the outpouring of the Holy Spirit on the assembled Church on the day of Pentecost.
 Peter explained that this was the fulfilment of the prophecy given in Joel 2:28-29, part of which is that young women shall prophesy.
-The text as Peter gives it is: “your sons and your daughters shall prophesy…..and on my menservants and my maidservants in those days I will pour out my Spirit; and they shall prophesy” (Acts 2:17-18).
+The text as Peter gives it is: “…your sons and your daughters shall prophesy…..And on my servants and on my handmaidens I will pour out in those days of my Spirit; and they shall prophesy” (Acts 2:17-18).

-However, as in every other instance in scripture where God used women in various ways, they were not free to be leaders or teach in the Church.
+However, as in every other instance in scripture where God used women in various ways, they were not free to be leaders or teachers in the Church.
 To make sure that everyone understood this, women were to cover their heads as a sign of submission to their husbands or fathers (1 Cor 11:5-9).
-And I reiterate, prophecy and teaching were separate gifts.
+And, I reiterate, prophecy and teaching were separate gifts.

 From the Unbiblical to the Bizarre